 Explore woodlands and wildflowers at Crane Creek Regional Park

-Just minutes from the bustle of downtown Rohnert Park, Crane Creek Regional Park offers mellow trails that meander across rolling grasslands and through oak woodlands, with plenty of spots to pause at a bench or picnic table and take in the views — or listen to the gentle babble of Crane Creek.
-Tucked into the foothills east of Rohnert Park, this 128-acre park feels worlds away, with the creek winding through its center beneath willow, alder, buckeye and bay trees, creating a rich habitat for birds and wildlife.
+Just minutes from the bustle of downtown Rohnert Park, Crane Creek Regional Park offers mellow trails meandering across rolling grasslands and under oak woodlands.
+Benches and picnic tables invite visitors to pause, take in ridgetop views or listen to the gentle babble of the namesake creek.
+Nestled in the foothills east of the city and Sonoma State University, this 128-acre park feels worlds away.

-The park is especially beautiful in the springtime, when the park’s hillsides are green and its meadows covered with bright displays of California poppies, buttercups, milkmaids, tidy tips and other wildflowers.
-The park’s many native oaks are also in bloom in springtime and we recommend this as one of the best times to visit.
+The park is especially beautiful in spring, when hillsides are green and meadows are covered with bright displays of California poppies, buttercups, milkmaids, tidy tips and other wildflowers.
+Its seasonal creek - shaded by willow, alder, buckeye, and bay trees - cultivates a rich habitat for birds and wildlife.
+The park’s many native oaks also bloom in spring, and we recommend this as one of the best times to visit.

 Trail directions